Arctic environment and change; Inuit knowledge; sea ice; knowledge co-production; environmental geography

 Member, International Arctic Social Sciences Association (IASSA)

-Co-chair of the Clyde River Research Committee and the Ittaq Heritage and Research Centre of Clyde River, Nunavut, Canada
+Co-Chair of the Ittaq Heritage and Research Centre of Clyde River, Nunavut, Canada

 Pulsifer, P., S. Gearheard, H. Huntington, M. A. Parsons, C. McNeave, H. McCann.
 2012.
 The role of data management in engaging communities in Arctic research: Overview of the Exchange for Local Observations and Knowledge of the Arctic (ELOKA).
 Polar Geography, doi:10.1080/1088937X.2012.708364.

 Elder, K., S. Gearheard, H. Huntington, G. Liston, et al. 2012.
 Meteorological tower design for severe weather and remote locations, Proceedings, 2012 International Snow Science Workshop, Anchorage, AK, Vol. 2, 968-975.